Ask the Experts: Understanding the Pilot Reporting Template (PRT)

 Will the Pilot Reporting Template help organize the chaos?

 Yes.
-The PRT will serve as one tool that any company can use to ask its suppliers to share source information on unregulated minerals.
+The PRT will serve as one tool that any company can use to ask its suppliers to share source information on additional minerals.
 The RMI will be able to see, in a uniform way, which minerals companies are most concerned about and how widely those minerals are used.
 Suppliers will be able to use the same template to answer questions in their supplier surveys.

 With this new template, are all companies required to gather this information?

-Not currently, as no conflict minerals regulation requires tracing of cobalt, mica, or the other minerals of concern.
+Not currently, as no conflict minerals regulation requires tracing of cobalt, mica, or additional minerals of concern.
 The purpose of the Pilot Reporting Template is to gather information beyond existing conflict minerals regulations.
 Currently, there are other due diligence requirements surrounding some of the minerals of concern which is also helping to drive the effort.

 Why would companies voluntarily add to their supply chain review burden instead of simply meeting the requirements of their respective conflict minerals regulation?